JNRowe/vim-configs/localcfg/plugin_fzf.vim.rst

     I use :kbd:`grave` as my binding for :command:`fzf` commands to reflect my use of :kbd:`<Mod4-\`>` to open a drop down terminal in my window manager.
-    The pattern here and throughout these configuration files is an extremely useful as a way to remember bindings.
+    The pattern here and throughout these configuration files is extremely useful as a way to remember bindings.

 .. rubric:: Footnotes